J4ydonJ/OS/README.md

 </p>
 <p>
 If the proccess was done correctly, unzip the osTicket files within the osTicket installation files.
 Once the files are extracted you will see an upload file and a script file.
 Move the upload file into wwwroot.
-(The next picture will show the pathway to the www.root.)
+(The next picture will show the pathway to the wwwroot.)
 Once the file is transfered to the wwwroot folder rename "upload" to "osTicket".
 This must be done exactly as osTicket for the application to be setup.

   ![image](https://github.com/user-attachments/assets/a50a2833-ca07-4677-b777-ce12685cf96b)